22soulfan/Lynux-Webs/README.md

 You may see a few pacakges, depending on which version you have.
 Since PyLinux is in alpha, you might see 2 or more packages.

+**What are the commands of bee in PyLinux?**

+Here are the commands for bee:

+- catalog
+- install
+- purge

 **Can you install a desktop environment?**

 No, we don't support these.
 Since PyLinux is entirely made from MicroPython, you may receive an error message.
 For example, if you want to install xfce, and you type this: